makersacademy/takeaway-challenge/README.md

 _#add needs to actually start doing something, and #basket needs to return the things that have been added.
 As the responsibility for returning the dishes an Order is told to add lies with a Menu, a Menu needs to be mocked._

+- Added mocks to the tests for #add and #basket to be injected into Order construction.
 -